gliese581c/sudokuQuery/README.md

 # sudokuQuery
-A simple sudoku game using jQuery, jQuery-ui, CSS Grid Layout and Bootstrap.
+A simple Sudoku game using jQuery, jQuery-ui, CSS Grid Layout and Bootstrap.